Russia Hits Ukraine From Air, Land and Sea as Civilians Try to Flee

 "either through negotiation or through war," and expectations remain low for a third round of Russian-Ukrainian talks set for Monday.Kyiv

-senator, Marco Rubio, saying Sunday that it could lead to "World War III" against nuclear-armed Russia.Putin has threatened "colossal and
+Rubio, saying Sunday that it could lead to "World War III" against nuclear-armed Russia.Putin has threatened "colossal and catastrophic

-catastrophic consequences not only for Europe but also the whole world" if a no-fly zone is imposed.In the Ukrainian capital, troops have
+consequences not only for Europe but also the whole world" if a no-fly zone is imposed.In the Ukrainian capital, troops have been preparing

-do it," said a fighter who gave his name as Casper.Kyiv has urged the West to boost its military assistance, with Zelensky pleading for
+a fighter who gave his name as Casper.Kyiv has urged the West to boost its military assistance, with Zelensky pleading for Russian-made

-Russian-made planes that his pilots are trained to fly.A barrage of Russian missiles destroyed an airport in central Ukraine's Vinnytsia,
+planes that his pilots are trained to fly.A barrage of Russian missiles destroyed an airport in central Ukraine's Vinnytsia, said

 they could end up involved in armed conflict.Weapons, ammunition and funds have poured into Ukraine from Western allies as they seek to